Imran Nazir Khan: Career

 Khan made his acting debut in the year 2019 with the TV series Abhay playing role as DJ Yoko.
 In the same year he acted as Director Ganesh in TV series Gathbandhan, as Rahul in Humari Bahu Silk and as Firdous in Aladdin.
 In 2020, Khan played as Brogon in the film State of Siege: 26/11.

 He acted in TV series Pratiksha in the year 2021.

-In 2022, he played character Amar in TV Series Maddam Sir.